Where is your phone now?

 15. 10 years ago, mobile traffic share was 0.7%.

-As you can guess, this number will skyrocket in the next few years.
-Since mobile internet usage is growing so fast, web developers will have no choice but to continue producing mobile-friendly websites.
+As you can guess, this number will skyrocket in the years to come.
+Since mobile internet usage is growing by the year, web developers will have no choice but to continue producing mobile-friendly websites.

 16. 70% of mobile users have an aversion toward mobile ads.